-Eye Movement Desensitization and Reprocessing (EMDR) is an extremely effective therapy treatment for anxiety, some forms of depression, PTSD, and other issues.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is an extremely effective treatment for anxiety, some forms of depression, PTSD, and other issues.
 It is essentially a fast track therapy – studies show that distressing symptoms can be alleviated more rapidly with EMDR than with talk therapy alone.

-It comes back to the nature versus nurture debate.
-We are born with a predisposition to certain things – maybe a parents was depressed so we are more likely to be predisposed to depression.
-From a nurture point of view, we are all impacted by things that happen to us, good and bad.
-For instance, maybe our depressed parent was irritable or regularly took to their bed.
-This will have influenced how we see ourselves and how we view the world.
-Many events, whether big or small and particularly if they’re distressing, get stored in our brain.
+I became interested in EMDR when I saw the research on its effectiveness in treating a wide range of issues.
+It’s a fascinating therapy treatment that looks at the events we experience, whether big or small and particularly if they’re distressing, and how the memories are stored in our brain.
 They are filed away along with the emotions, body sensations, and beliefs we held about ourselves at the time of the event.
 Negative, upsetting events can get stuck and remain unprocessed due to the high level of disturbance experienced at the time.
-This could be a major event like an assault or accident, or it could be a much smaller event like a parent being critical, or being unavailable because they were in bed.
+This could be a major event like an assault or accident, or it could be a much smaller event like a parent being critical, angry, or scared.

 Click here to contact me to find out more.
 Visit me in my Pasadena office.

 Catriona Waters and Bounce!
 Counseling accept no responsiblity for the content of external sites.